cdvelop/tinystring/README.md

 - `CamelCaseUpper()`: Convert to UpperCase (e.g. "hello world" -> "HelloWorld")
 - `ToSnakeCaseLower()`: Converts to snake_case (e.g. "hello world" -> "hello_world"), With  Other Params: `ToSnakeCaseLower("-")` -> "hello-world"
 - `ToSnakeCaseUpper()`: Convert to SNAKE_CASE (e.g. "hello world" -> "HELLO_WORLD"), With Other Params: `ToSnakeCaseUpper("-")` -> "HELLO-WORLD"
+- `Split(data, separator string)`: Divides a string by a separator and returns a slice of substrings

 ### Examples